mendix/docs/content/refguide/workflows.md

 ## 8 Workflow Commons Module

 The **Workflow Commons** module is a workflow specific module that has preconfigured page templates, pages, dashboards, etc. It can save you a lot of time during development.
-You can either download it from the Marketplace or use the **Approval app** template in the Developer Portal that already contains the **Workflows Commons**.
+You can either download it from the Marketplace or use one of the app templates when creating a new app in the Developer Portal.
+These templates already contain the **Workflows Commons** module.

 For more information on how to configure the **Workflow Commons** in an existing app, see [Adding a Workflow to an Existing App: Setting Up the Basics](/refguide/workflow-setting-up-app).